Updated March 16, 2025

 Generally, when the stone ratio is more than the sand, this concrete cures a little stronger than a 1:3:3 ratio.
 The difference is in the workability of the concrete.
 The sand tends to make the concrete a little more easier to work with.
 The less sand the rockier the mix is going to be.

-A pre-packaged bag like this is basically a 1 : 2 : 4 mixture for concrete, this is the standard for a lot of concrete mixtures.
+A pre-packaged bag is basically a 1 : 2 : 4 mixture for concrete, this is the standard for a lot of concrete mixtures.

 These concrete mixture ratios are designed for the concrete to reach full strength at or around 28 days old.